Benedek76/TTD-PHPUNIT/README.md

-This project introduces the basics of Test Driven Development and the use of PhpUnit.
+This project introduces the basics of the Test Driven Development and the use of PhpUnit.

 Use: